is it safe to sleep with a candle lit?

 Another popular reason for lighting candles in the bedroom is the scent they release.

-Scientific Reports explains how your perception of an aroma influences sleep more than the scent itself, but treating the nose can still assist in a relaxing night of sleep.
+Scientific Reports explains how your perception of an aroma influences sleep more than the scent, but treating the nose can still assist with sleep.

-Rather than lighting scented candles for overnight relaxation, consider these approaches:
+Rather than lighting scented candles for overnight relaxation, consider these options:

-• Light an incense stick.
-This is still a flame but burns out much faster than a candle.
+- Light an incense stick.
+This is a flame that burns out faster than a candle.

-• Use hot wax melts.
-These will be contained and not produce a naked flame.
+- Use hot wax melts.
+These will be contained and won’t produce a naked flame.

-• Purchase an essential oil diffuser or a reed diffuser for even greater safety.
+- Get an essential oil or reed diffuser for enhanced safety.

 Any of these approaches will make your bedroom smell nice and relaxing without the dangers of lighting candles that continue to burn while you sleep.

-Candles can be atmospheric in the bedroom but can be dangerous.
-If you follow safety protocols and blow out a candle before falling asleep, you can enjoy everything they offer.
+Candles are atmospheric in the bedroom but can be dangerous.
+Following safety protocols and blowing out a candle before falling asleep means that you can enjoy all they offer.